 None of these services has good IPv6 service support, and I’m likely to change my preference towards whoever first adopts full support for IPv6.
 Given the business these services are in, not supporting IPv6 stopped being an option when the web hit 5 % IPv6 traffic four years ago.

 Honorable mentions: These are all cheaper alternatives to Pingdom; which is the most popular uptime monitoring service at the time.
-However, Pingdom have dropped their free tier and their prices really need challenging as automating a few ICMP-pings-as-a-service shouldn’t need to be expensive.
+However, Pingdom has dropped its free tier and its prices need challenging as automating a few ICMP-pings-as-a-service shouldn’t need to be expensive.